Amended July 2018

-The use of mobile phone technology is a valid and important part of our young people’s lives and, as a college, we would like to assist our students to appropriately use mobile technology, as well as learn and demonstrate mobile phone etiquette.
+The use of mobile phone technology is a valid and important part of our young people’s lives, and as a college, we would like to assist our students to appropriately use mobile technology, learn and demonstrate mobile phone etiquette.
 It is our aim to ensure students can manage the many functions of a mobile phone as they grow into young adults, responsibly and respectfully.
 Learning digital citizenship, and managing some of its risks, is a part of adolescence, and teaching our students how to conduct themselves online, and stay safe in the world of social media, is an important focus for the college community.

 We aim to work with our parent community, as partners, so that all students are able to use a mobile phone maturely and without incident.
-We also recognise that there are times when use of a mobile phone can enhance the learning process (ie. taking photos of homework or explanation on the board, recording a speech or presentation for feedback later, to set reminders for tasks that are due, etc.) Fremantle College also recognises that there are times when it is genuinely appropriate and useful for students to have access to a mobile phone for communication, for example to contact parents in emergencies, or to confirm or change a collection time after drama, music rehearsals or sports practice.
+We also recognise that there are times when use of a mobile phone can enhance the learning process (ie taking photos of homework or explanation on the board, recording a speech or presentation for feedback later, to set reminders for tasks that are due.)
+Fremantle College also recognises that there are times when it is genuinely appropriate and useful for students to have access to a mobile phone for communication – for example, to contact parents in emergencies, to confirm or change a collection time after drama, music rehearsals or sports practice.

 With respect to mobile phones, the following guidelines apply:

 - As a general rule, mobile phone use by students should only be in cases of emergency at recess and lunch breaks or between classes.
-Any student, who is feeling unwell at college and needs to go home, must arrange this through the nurse in the Health Centre in Student Services.
-Under no circumstance may students use mobiles to contact home and make arrangements to leave.
+Any student, who is feeling unwell at college and needs to go home, must arrange this through the nurse or absentees.
+Under no circumstance may students use mobiles or to contact home and make arrangements to leave.

 - Courtesy, consideration of and respect for others are paramount at all times.
 This includes online communication via social media, text and email.

-- Mobile phones brought to and kept at college is entirely at the students’ risk.
+- Mobile phones brought to the college are used entirely at the students risk.
 The college cannot accept any responsibility for theft, loss or damage resulting from mobile phone use.
 Fremantle College does not have insurance that covers theft or damage of mobile phones.
 Students and parents should recognise that mobile phones can be targets for theft and, accordingly, phones should always be stored in a safe and secure place.
 If a mobile phone is confiscated by a staff member, they will endeavour to protect the safety of the mobile phone but are not held liable for any damage, loss or theft to the phone whilst waiting for a parent to pick it up.

-Whilst the majority of students will always do the right and responsible thing when it comes to using mobile phone technology, it is important to be aware of the importance of these guidelines and we ask that parents support the process if these guidelines are not adhered to.
+While the majority of students do the right and responsible thing when it comes to using mobile phone technology, it is important to be aware of the importance of these guidelines and we ask that parents support the process if these guidelines are not adhered to.
 These guidelines should also be read in conjunction with the Fremantle College Computer Acceptable Use Policy.